mrdunker/IIITB_auto_room_lc/README.md

 ## Assembly code conversion

-The above C pogram is compiled using RISC-V GNU tool chain and the assembly code is dumped into a text file.
+The above C program is compiled using the RISC-V GNU toolchain and the assembly code is dumped into a text file.

 ```
 motion.o:     file format elf64-littleriscv